Understanding Medicare Insurance Options for Multiple Sclerosis Therapy

-- Costs can be dependent on the coverage you choose as well as the services that you receive.
-Regardless of the coverage choice you make, you will pay a share of your costs with premiums, deductibles, copays and co-insurances.
+Costs can be dependent on the coverage you choose as well as the services that you receive.
+Regardless of the coverage choice you make, you'll pay a share of your costs with premiums, deductibles, copays, and co-insurance.

 - Local: Many states and local territories have programs to assist with premiums and/or other drug-related costs for those who may not be eligible for Medicaid.

-- There are defined times when you’re able to add, drop or make changes to your coverage.
-It is important to know and understand the different enrollment periods and their deadlines.
+There are defined times when you’re able to add, drop, or make changes to your coverage.
+It's important to know and understand the different enrollment periods and their deadlines.
 You can be penalized with fees or go without coverage if you miss your cutoff date.

 - Initial Enrollment Period (IEP): A 7-month period surrounding your Medicare eligibility date.

-- Annual Enrollment Period (AEP): A period from October 15 through December 7 that allows anyone to make changes to their coverage.
+- Annual Enrollment Period (AEP): A period that allows anyone to make changes to their coverage.

-Whether you use a filing cabinet, app or spreadsheet to arrange your records, it is important to have a designated place for your paperwork to be sorted and prioritized.
+Whether you use a filing cabinet, app, or spreadsheet to arrange your records, it's important to have a designated place for your paperwork to be organized.
 You should:

-- Keep it simple, categorize like items, and purge the items that are no longer valid or needed.
+- Keep it simple by using categories and removing the items that are no longer needed.

-- Have record of your insurance information including copies of cards, identification and phone numbers.
+- Store records of your insurance information, including copies of cards, identification, and phone numbers.

 Everyone has personal records, important business, and never-ending to-do lists.
-Begin thinking about how you will choose coverage and services wisely, use your resources to reduce cost, and most important, stay organized with your paperwork and record keeping.
+Think about how you'll choose coverage and services wisely, use your resources to reduce cost, and most importantly, stay organized with your paperwork and record keeping.